MicrosoftDocs/azure-docs/articles/cloudfoundry/setup-parameters-for-deploying-cloud-foundry-on-azure.md

 > [!NOTE]
 >
 > Creating a service principal requires an owner account permission.
 In addition, you can write a script to automate creating the Service Principal.
-For example using Azure CLI [az ad sp create-for-rbac](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)
+For example, using Azure CLI [az ad sp create-for-rbac](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)

 1. Log into your azure